ifm/documentation/GeneralDoc/parameters.md

 |--|--|--|
 |`expLong`, `expShort`|These parameters are used to set the exposure times.|1 – 5000µs|

-The proper exposure time depends on factors like the dynamics of the scene and whether the target is moving or stationary (plus others).
-For highly reflective targets or for motion, you might want to choose a short exposure time.
-For targets far away or with low reflectivity, you might want to choose a high exposure time.
+The proper exposure time for a pixel depends on factors like the dynamics of the scene and whether the target is moving or stationary (plus others).
+For highly reflective targets or for motion, a short exposure time is better suited.
+For targets far away or with low reflectivity, we prefer a high exposure time.
 As such, it is common that all targets of a scene cannot be properly exposed with a single exposure time.
-In these cases, multiple exposures are used to reduce both noise and the number of over/under exposed pixels.
-The "experimental_high" mode provides 2 settable exposure times plus a third *static* exposure designed to help detect highly reflective targets in the very near range (~1m).
+To reduce both noise and the number of over/under exposed pixels, we use multiple (three) exposures for each frame.
+The "experimental_high" mode provides 2 settable exposure times (`expLong` and `expShort`) plus a third *static* exposure designed to help detect highly reflective targets in the very near range (~1m).

+*Note:* You can find which exposure time is used for each pixel by analyzing the confidence image as detailed here [LINK TO CONFIDENCE IMAGE].

 ### Offset
 |Variable name|Short description|Min/max values|